Robert Owen 1771-1858

 Robert Owen was born in Newtown in 1771.
-He is the father of the worldwide co-operative movement and pioneered free education and better working conditions for all.
+He was the father of the worldwide co-operative movement and pioneered free education and better working conditions for all.
 The museum celebrates Owen’s life and ideas in the town where he was born and died.

 How to find the Robert Owen Museum

 The Robert Owen Museum is in the impressive timber framed building, opposite the Town Clock.
-The museum is on the ground floor.
+The museum is on the ground floor with a few steps at the entrance.
 Ramps can be installed to enable wheelchair access.
-More accessibility information
+More accessibility information.
+Entry is free but your donation is welcomed to keep this museum open.
+Please retry if an error message is displayed, the second attempt usually works.

 There are two car parks within easy walking distance.
 The museum is ten minutes walk from the railway station.
 Traws Cymru bus services serve Newtown well.

-Our thanks go to the Co-operative Group Ltd for their sponsorship of our new website.
+Our thanks go to the Co-operative Group Ltd for their sponsorship of this website.
+They say, “Robert Owen’s place in the co-operative movement is fundamental.”

 Find out more about historic Newtown